 Breakfast and lunches are served as part of the total educational program at Barberton City Schools.
 Breakfast is served during the AM session, and lunch is served during the PM session.
 There is financial help available for all students' families who cannot afford the price of the meal.
 Paper applications can be obtained from our school office; qualifying families should return the completed applications to our school office as soon as possible.
 This year, the application process can also be completed online by going to: barberton.payschools.com, click on "Register", select "I am a parent", and follow the prompts.
 You must have your child's student ID number to take advantage of this option.
-If you do not have your child's student I.D. number, please call our school office for this information.
-A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR PRIOR TO OCTOBER 1st.
-Children who were free or reduced last year and do not have a current application on file will automatically change to paid lunch status.
+If you do not have your child's student I.D. number, please call our school office for this A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR Parent/Guardian whose children were free or reduced previously will need to login to payschoolscentral.com and update their information.
+STUDENTS THAT WERE APPROVED THE PRIOR YEAR MUST COMPLETE A NEW MEAL APPLICATION AND MUST BE APPROVED BY THE MIDDLE OF SEPTEMBER, OTHERWISE THEY WILL LOSE THEIR MEAL STATUS AND AUTOMATICALLY CHANGE TO PAID LUNCH STATUS.